 About

-Denver-based artist Sarah Darlene explores expressive abstraction, physical embodiment, and the boundaries between the physical and spiritual experiences of Self.
-Her creative process is deeply intertwined with intuitive meditation practices, body awareness, femininity, and queer identity, and is guided by the yogic concept of Maya, the illusory nature of the world.
+Denver-based artist Sarah Darlene explores expressive abstraction, embodiment, and the boundary between the physical and spiritual experiences of self.
+Her creative process is deeply rooted in intuitive meditation, body awareness, femininity, and queer identity, and is guided by the yogic concept of Maya—the illusory nature of the world.